Push/Pull logoPush/Pull

 RIR (reps in reserve) tells you how many reps you could have done before failure.
 RPE (rating of perceived exertion) flips it into a 1-10 effort score.
 They are two ways of describing the same intensity signal.

-Track them if you lift near failure, autoregulate day to day, or want to keep effort consistent across weeks.
-If you are new, sets, reps, and weight are enough at first.
+Track RIR or RPE if you lift near failure, autoregulate often, or want effort to stay more consistent across weeks.
+If you are new, sets, reps, and weight are usually enough at first.

 Workout log FAQ

-Do I need to log warm-up sets?
+Do I need to log warm-up sets in a workout log app?

-Is a workout log necessary for beginners?
+Is a workout log app necessary for beginners?

 Ready to log your next session?